skhanal5/supabase-java/README.md

 ### Client Initialization

-The easiest way of initalizing a SupabaseClient is by passing in the base URL of your Supabase database from your dashboard along with the service key.
+The easiest way of initializing a SupabaseClient is passing in the base URL of your Supabase database from your dashboard along with the service key.

 ```dtd